🎟️ Påmelding via kalenderinvitasjon eller påmeldingsskjema, innen onsdag 18. juni kl. 14.

 🌍 Deler av arrangementet vil være på engelsk.

-💻 Vi tar (som alltid) utgangspunkt i fysisk deltakelse, men det vil være mulig å delta digitalt på deler av opplegget.
-Vi anbefaler og oppfordrer til fysisk deltakelse.
+💻 Vi tar (som alltid) utgangspunkt i fysisk deltakelse, men denne gangen vil det være mulig å delta digitalt på deler av opplegget.
+Vi anbefaler og oppfordrer til fysisk deltakelse der mulig.

 I samarbeid med Uyghur Transitional Justice Database (UTJD), inviterer vi til et rundebord om tvangsarbeid, med spesielt fokus på situasjonen for uighurer.